 Buffer is a great example of a business that has done this.
 They launched Pablo (their side project) which gives customers ease when sharing on social media to create "inspirational quotes", while Buffer targets regular users of Social Media.

 One of the main goals of launching a side project is to solve a need for your audience and bring them to your initial business

-Leverage Existing Platforms
+51. Leverage Third Party Platforms

 Leveraging existing platforms that have a proven track record can be a great way to scale your business and amplify your marketing.